vacarsu/dimension/docs/proptypes.md

 Decorate a component with this function.

 This is just a convenience decorator for using React.PropTypes.
-It just adds some syntactic sugar when adding your props to the component so you can keep them outside and above the class with the rest of you configuration.
+It just adds some syntactic sugar when adding your props to the component so you can keep them outside and above the class with the rest of your configuration.

 object: ```{ prop: PropType }```